arcane-2004/AI-Based-Code-Reviewer/README.md

 # AI-Based Code-Reviewer

 A powerful tool designed to **analyze, review, and improve code quality** by identifying issues, enforcing best practices, and providing actionable feedback.
 Built for developers who value **clean, efficient, and maintainable code**.
+It uses Google Gemini 2.0 Flash to review the code.

 ---
 ## **Screenshot**